ammrat13/ammrat13.github.io/_drafts/polya_enumeration_proof.md

 This semester, I took [MATH 3012](http://math.gatech.edu/courses/math/3012), a discrete math course with Dr. Ernest Croot.
-It was an interesting class, especially because discrete structures aren't discussed heavily in high-school and early college math, despite them being a core part of computer science.
+It was an interesting class, especially because discrete structures aren't discussed heavily in high-school and early college, despite them being a core part of computer science.

 Until now, my main exposure to discrete math had been through math competitions, and I was kind of bad at them.
 The counting problems always messed me up (since I never practiced them).
-As such, combinatorics has always held a special place in my heart --- a field of math that's widely applicable, but one that I'm not good at.
+As such, combinatorics has always held a special place in my heart --- a field of math that's widely applicable, but one that I'm not particularly good at.

 Dr. Croot began the course by showing us a wide variety of problems in the domain of discrete math.
 Stuff like simple counting problems, stars and bars,